Deep03/Seek-AI/README.md

 Task that the chat bot should do:

 1 Finger: Create file
-2 Finger: Delete File
+2 Finger: Open file
-3 Finger: Open file
+3 Finger: Delete file